 Environment-Related Accidents and Complaints

-Regarding environment-related complaints, a resident adjacent to the Yaizu Technology Center consulted with Astellas about noise from our air-conditioning equipment.
+Regarding environment-related complaints, a resident adjacent to the Yaizu Technical Center consulted with Astellas about noise from construction vehicles.
 An appropriate measure was later taken with the equipment.

 Soil Contamination Assessments